 In addition to Sorrento city center, you can consider staying in surrounding neighborhoods such as Priora, Sant Agnello, and Piano Di Sorrento for a more local atmosphere.
 Many hotels in these areas offer free shuttle buses to/from Sorrento, which is a few minutes’ ride away.

-Priora is the most affordable so is ideal for those on a budget, and It also offers some of the most stunning views anywhere in the area.
-Meanwhile, Corso Italia is filled with bars, clubs, and restaurants to suit all tastes, so is the perfect choice for those who prioritize nightlife.
+Priora is the most affordable so is ideal for those on a budget, and also offers some of the most stunning views anywhere in the area.
+It is located on the hill, west of Sorrento city center.

 Sant Agnello and Piano Di Sorrento are both located between Sorrento and Naples.
 With fabulous transport links, they are ideal for those looking to explore the entire Amalfi Coast, and each offers its own unique charm.
-Sant Agnello is the best area to stay if you’re looking for where to Stay in Sorrento with a view.
+Sant Agnello also offers lots of hotels with stunning ocean views.

-|💎 Best luxury hotel:||Grand Hotel Ambasciatori|
+|💎 Best luxury hotel:||Grand Hotel La Favorita|

-|🏨 Best mid-range hotel:||Hotel Bristol|
+|🏨 Best mid-range hotel:||Hotel Continental|